rudylattae/jasmine-species/index.html.md

 * [Jasmine](http://pivotal.github.com/jasmine/) herself
 * Any decent javascript namespace/package importer

     - Currently tested with [Namespacedotjs](https://github.com/smith/namespacedotjs)

     - You could try [AJILE](http://ajile.net/)

 ## Quick Start

-1. Download and include the requirements in your runner page
+1. Add Jasmine-species and its requirements to your runner page
-2. Include the `calm.css` stylesheet
-3. Import the grammar you wish to use
+2. Import the grammar you wish to use
-4. Plug-in the StyledHtmlReporter to output your spec report
-5. Proceed with your BDD cycle as normal
+3. Proceed with your BDD cycle as normal

+**For bonus points**, Include the `calm.css` stylesheet and plug-in the StyledHtmlReporter to output your spec reports.